markatots/qMaruPL/README.md

 # Hello
 I'm Katsuaki Maruno, Otsuka Corporation.
 I'm studying English now.
-This qlik extension enables you to make tables easier to see for non-bi-expert users.
+This qlik extension enables you to make measures easier to see for non-bi-expert users.
 For example, you can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/146678970-581d55b9-7f17-455c-a187-4d13a2828422.png)
 So to speak, maruPL helps you classify measures by some ruled lines and merged cells.
 Small and medium-sized businesses in Japan really love such special tables which have excel like ruled lines.